PacketFire/packetfire_site/content/post/intro-to-bgp.md

 10.0.2.0/24 dev eth0 proto kernel scope link src 10.0.2.15
 ```

-Since we've setup all the building blocks to learn our routes from from the loopback interface.
-We should be able to directly announce a route by adding an IP to the loopback on peer2
+Since we've set up all the building blocks to learn our routes from from the loopback interface.
+We should be able to directly announce a route by adding an IP to the loopback on peer2.

 ```bash
 root@peer2:~# ip a add 192.168.5.5/32 dev lo
 ```

-Now if we were to look at both birdc and the kernel routing table on peer1 we should begin to see routes on peer1 to this new IP.
+Now if we look at both birdc and the kernel routing table on peer1 we should begin to see routes on peer1 to this new IP.

 ```bash
 root@peer1:~# ip route